iqfareez/motivation-quote-bot-Telegram/README.md

 Credit to this page https://towardsdatascience.com/how-to-deploy-a-telegram-bot-using-heroku-for-free-9436f89575d2 for tutorial on deploying to Heroku
 ... and of course stack overflow hahaha

+### Feel free to fork or clone this repo

+And make sure you change your heroku url and Telegram token in CONSTANT.py

 ### Command line:

 `git push heroku master`